 The General Data Protection Regulation (GDPR) scope and attention to detail has made it the most sweeping data privacy law in Europe to date.
 Around the same time the GDPR came into effect, however, former California Governor Jerry Brown signed a new policy for his state: the California Consumer Privacy Act (CCPA).

-If you know anything about the GDPR, you might quickly see some similarities between the EU's regulations and the new CCPA, which went into effect in January of 2020.
+If you know anything about the GDPR, you might quickly see some similarities between the EU's regulations and the CCPA, which went into effect in January of 2020 and was amended and expanded by the CPRA in 2023.
 Like the GDPR, it impacts more businesses than just those in its local jurisdiction.
-At the same time, it restricts its scope to an extent that it largely seems to point its target at the mega-companies of Silicon Valley.

-If you run a large business with a huge emphasis on data use, there's a good chance that you need to abide by both the CCPA and GDPR.
-But what's the difference, and can your GDPR preparation help you comply with the CCPA?
+If you run a large business with a huge emphasis on data use, there's a good chance that you need to abide by both the CCPA (CPRA) and GDPR.
+But what's the difference, and can your GDPR preparation help you comply with the CCPA (CPRA)?

 - Answer a few questions about your business: